fadingbeat/fadingbeat/README.md

 - 👋 Hi, I’m @fadingbeat
-- 👀 I’m interested in Software Engineering and Project design.
-My goal is to bring value to society.
+- 👀 My goal is to bring value to society by implementing Software Engineering practices and strategies.
 - 🌱 Currently reseraching and learning about AI and Machine Learning principles.
 - 👩‍💻 Working my way up to full stack development.
 - 💞️ Collaboration possible (Frontend, Backend, DB, AI/ML)